About Paul

 MINDFULNESS AND EXERCISE

-His distinct personal and professional interests have resulted in the development of an intervention called Activity Integrated Mindfulness (AIM) that addresses the needs of individuals and families at risk while building resilience.
+His distinct personal and professional interests resulted in the development of an intervention called Activity Integrated Mindfulness (AIM) that addressed the needs of individuals and families at risk while building resilience.
 In early 1999 Paul started using AIM in his individual psychotherapy practice, playing basketball with one client and then cycling with another.
 He discovered that integrating mindfulness, exercise, and psychotherapy was very effective and beneficial to the therapeutic process.
 These interventions eventually led to running a pilot AIM group program in 2000 that combined various elements including psychotherapy, martial arts and meditation.

 MINDFULNESS AND MARTIAL ARTS

-In 2002, Paul developed and launched the first ever Mindfulness Martial Arts program that has captured the attention of practitioners, researchers, and hard to serve clients.
-Recently he has developed an engaging new program called Taming the Bull that builds on dynamic and behavioural components conveyed through rich fictional and historical narratives, audiovisual and hands on training modalities.
+Paul developed a new program called Taming the Bull that builds on dynamic and behavioural components conveyed through rich fictional and historical narratives, audiovisual and hands on training modalities.
 This new program serves a diverse client population ranging in age from 12 through to adulthood.

 IMG_1716b